 There are six main ways that we call on our wonderful volunteers to Help Hospice:

-- Retail support for our Hospice Shops in Kawakawa and Kerikeri.
+Retail support for our Hospice Shops in Kawakawa, Kerikeri and Kaitaia

 Please contact us to discuss how you might help Hospice by volunteering your time or click here to find out more.